 ACH Stands for “Air Changes Per Hour”

-This is one of the least understood ratings on air purifiers that often gets overlooked by consumers.
+This is one of the least understood ratings on air purifiers and often gets overlooked by consumers.
 However, it’s actually one of the most telling features about how efficient an air cleaner operates.

-The ACH rating tells you how many times the machine can exchange the air within a room with fresh air every hour.
+The ACH rating tells you how many times the device can exchange the air within a room with clean, fresh air every hour.

-Common ratings you’ll see on a device are 4x, 5x, 6x, etc.
+Common ACH ratings you’ll see on a device include 4x, 5x, 6x, etc.

 It’s important to understand that this rating is directly tied to the maximum square footage the air purifier can handle.
-We’ll explain this in more detail in the next section on how to properly size an air cleaner for a room, but for now just know that if a product has a 4x rating and a 300 sq. ft. area specification, it means that if you place the machine in a larger room then it won’t uphold a 4x exchange rate.
+We’ll explain this in more detail in the next section on how to properly size an air cleaner for a room.
+For now, just know that if a product has a 4x rating and specified to cover 300 sq. ft., this means that if you place the machine in a room that’s larger than this it won’t uphold the 4x exchange rate.
 It will be much less efficient and the air will not be as clean.

 CADR Stands for “Clean Air Delivery Rate”

-However, it’s important to point out that not all air cleaning devices include this rating on their list of specifications.
-Only manufacturers that that have the AHAM independently test and certify their machine will display the CADR rating.
+However, it’s important to point out that not all air cleaning devices include a CADR rating on their list of specifications.
+Only manufacturers that have the AHAM independently test and certify their machine will display the CADR rating.

 The CADR rating ensures that if a product claims to purify a space up to 300 sq. ft., that it has been tested and verified to be true.
-It also tells you exactly how well the device can actually get rid of specific types of contaminants.
+It also tells you exactly how well the device can get rid of certain types of indoor contaminants.

 The CADR rating measures three types of air pollution: